varlardohaeris/emacs-archives/melpa/theme-looper-readme.txt

  Overview of features:

-    o   Loop though available color themes conveniently o   Narrow down the list of your favorite color themes
+    o   Loop though available color themes conveniently o   Narrow down the list of color themes to only the ones you like